Michael A. Taylor Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 24th in the league with a collective 8.3 strikeouts per nine innings.
+- The Rangers pitching staff is 24th in MLB with a collective 8.3 strikeouts per nine innings.

-- The Rangers have a 4.06 team ERA that ranks 13th across all MLB pitching staffs.
+- The Rangers' 4.12 team ERA ranks 14th among all league pitching staffs.

-- Rangers pitchers combine to surrender 143 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- Rangers pitchers combine to allow 146 total home runs at a rate of 1.1 per game (to rank 12th in baseball).

-- His most recent time out came on Saturday against the Milwaukee Brewers, when the righty threw five innings, surrendering three earned runs while allowing seven hits.
+- His last time out came on Sunday against the Milwaukee Brewers, when the right-hander tossed 3 2/3 innings, surrendering three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.